yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 	```

 	:::warning:Warning
-	Change the value of the `salt` flag to a long, private string of characters.
+	Change the value of the `salt` flag to a private string of at least 20 characters.
 This value is used by Hub to generate seeds.

+	This example assumes that you have a local IRI node connected to port `14265`.
+We recommend this option.
+If you want to connect to a trusted remote node, replace the value of the `apiAddress` field with the URL or IP address of the node that you want to connect to.

+	Hub can't connect to nodes that use the HTTPS protocol.
+[View a list of available nodes](https://iota.dance/).
 	:::

 	:::info: